Parents & Families

 - All students are required to register their trips through the university’s Travel Registry, which provides country and city intelligence to help them make informed decisions while traveling; safety and security alerts to let them know of any events that could potentially impact their travel or safety, and an instant check-in option allowing them to report their status to Cal Lutheran administrators in case of an incident.

-- The Office of Education Abroad also requires students to attend two pre-departure orientations, where they receive information on health and safety, as well as what to do in an emergency, among other topics.
+- The Office of Education Abroad also requires students to attend pre-departure orientation, in which they receive information on health and safety, as well as what to do in an emergency, among other topics.

 - The Office of Education Abroad abides by FERPA (Family Educational Rights and Privacy Act), a federal law that states no one outside California Lutheran University will have access to a student’s education records.